-In this mode, the user program checks the receiver and transmitter status using the LSR.
+In this mode, the user program checks receiver and transmitter status via the LSR.
+As stated previously:

 - LSR0 is set as long as there is one byte in the receiver FIFO. - LSR1 LSR4 specify which error(s) have occurred.
-Character error status is handled the same way as when in the interrupt mode and the IIR is not affected since IER2 = 0. - LSR5 indicates when the transmit FIFO is empty. - LSR6 indicates that both the transmit FIFO and shift registers are empty. - LSR7 indicates whether there are any errors in the receiver FIFO.
+Character error status is handled the same way as when in the interrupt mode; the IIR is not affected since IER2 = 0. - LSR5 indicates when the transmit FIFO is empty. - LSR6 indicates that both the transmit FIFO and shift registers are empty. - LSR7 indicates whether there are any errors in the receiver FIFO.

-There is no trigger level reached or timeout conditions indicated in the FIFO polled mode.
-However, the receiver and transmitter FIFOs are still fully capable of holding characters.
+There is no trigger level reached or timeout condition indicated in the FIFO polled mode.
+However, the receiver and transmit FIFOs are still fully capable of holding characters.